microsoft/verona/docs/alternativesemantics.md

 This leads to us having to track subregion information precisely.
 We have explored various restrictions to reduce the required precision, but not found a solution that we can agree upon.
 A key requirement is any subregion information must be expressible as a method signature otherwise we will not be able to outline code.
 This however makes the design visible and constrains future extensions.

-The core reason for tracking this information precisely is that dropping a region and sending a message happen immediately.
-If we alter the semantics to dropping a region or sending a message happen once there are no interior pointers into the region or subregions of that region, then we have a different programming model.
+The core reason for tracking this information precisely is that dropping a region, or sending a message, happens immediately.
+If we alter the semantics to dropping a region or sending a message to happen once there are no interior pointers into the region or subregions of that region, then we have a different programming model.

 We know that once a behaviour completes then it will have no interior references and thus it can send all its messages, and deallocate all the dropped regions.
 Delaying until the end of a behaviour may reduce concurrency and increase memory pressure.
 This does not require any clever type system or analysis to make this work, and we would not have to track subregion information.
 We could specify the semantics as messages are only sent at the end of a behaviour, but that would constrain future optimisations.
 If the semantics simple states that messages can be sent once a behaviour is guaranteed not to access the region (and subregions), then we open the possibility of adding a better static type system, or compiler optimisation passes at a future point.

+## Proposal

+We change the semantics of the language in the following two ways:

 >  Message send happens after all the internal references to the region tree have been removed.

+and

-> Deallocation of a region happens afterall internal references to the region have been removed.
+> Deallocation of a region happens after all internal references to the region have been removed.

-The slight difference allows for a region to be deallocate, but for the sub-region to remain
+The slight difference allows for a region to be deallocated, but for the sub-regions deallocation to be delayed longer.

+**[Luke, Paul, This might lead to an interesting formal semantics.
+I think it breaks the current thinking on keeping the region structure and the cown concurrency separate.]**

 ## Type system